saikrishnadevireddy/Python/README.md

 # Python
-Python basics from Code Academy
+This section contains my personal projects on Python